 More than one-quarter of restaurants (26%) say they are looking for cooks and line cooks, which are also the hardest positions to fill.
 Compared to 2019, full-service restaurants now have an average of 6.2 fewer employees in the back of the house.

-These food service labor shortage facts illuminate the need for innovation in the restaurant industry and initiatives that not only save money, but also help cook staff do more with less.
+These food service labor shortage facts illuminate the need for innovation in the restaurant industry and initiatives that not only optimize costs, but also help cook staff do more with less.

 Ready-Made Sauces Create Efficiencies, Save Money